ScottCUSA/launches/README.md

  _The tool can be configured to load and process notifications using the notification handlers from the config file using the `--normal-mode-notif` flag._

 ### Notification Services
 The tool supports customizable notification services.
-At this time the only notification services implemented are a `stdout` service (essentially a dummy service), and an `email` service.
-Additional notification services could be added in the future.
-The tool is designed to make doing so require very refactoring.
+At this time the notification services implemented are a `stdout` service, an `email` service, and a `gmail` service.

 _Implementation detail: To add a new notification service.
 Create a new service class which follows the NotificationService protocol and add a case statement for it to the get_notification_service function in notification_services.py_

 #### Notification Renders
 The tool supports customizable notification renderers on a per-service basis.
-At this time only a `plaintext` render is currently implemented.
+At this time the renderers implemented include `plaintext` and `html`.
 Additional renderers may be added in the future.
-The tool is designed to make doing so require little refactoring.

 If no render is configured `plaintext` will be used.